Moraine¶

 - Unified trace database.
 Conversation turns, tool calls, token counts, and timestamps land in ClickHouse under a consistent schema.

 - Realtime local ingest.
-Moraine watches Codex, Claude Code, Kimi CLI, and Hermes session files and backfills existing history on startup.
+Moraine watches Codex, Claude Code, Cursor, Kimi CLI, Hermes, and Pi Coding Agent session files and backfills existing history on startup.

 - Monitor UI.
 Browse sessions, inspect indexing health, and check what has